Royal Museums Greenwich

-For a year between 2016 and 2017 the museum reported 2.41 million visitors to the National Maritime Museum.
+In 2025, the museums aggregated 2,817,852 visitors.

 2025 Activities

 In October 2025, Royal Museums Greenwich hosted the Queer Migrations Festival, a community event exploring the connections between queerness and migration through art, performances, and workshops.
 Activities took place at the Firepit Art Gallery and as part of PARKSfest.
 The festival highlighted stories of transnational bodies, identity, and generations, with a particular emphasis on LGBTQ+ rights and intersectional feminism.
 The event attracted queer activists and artists from across the United Kingdom.
 This cultural initiative promoted inclusion within historic spaces, aligning with broader debates on migration and gender rights in the post-Brexit era.